Clean Cook Stove Travel Offset Project for 2018

 Lower your impact on the planet and help improve human health by supporting the Social Responsibilities Special Interest Section (SR-SIS) travel offset project!
 Donate here.
 (You might even consider this to be your individual participation in the Paris Climate Agreement!)
-A $6 donation offsets a ton of carbon dioxide (CO2) – the average emissions for an AALL member’s travel to/from Austin, TX.
+A $6 donation offsets a ton of carbon dioxide (CO2) – the average emissions for an AALL member’s travel to/from Baltimore, MD.

 The SR-SIS Committee on Environmental Sustainability is encouraging you to support our clean cook stove project to lower your personal carbon footprint from travel to and from the conference.
 In addition to offsetting the carbon dioxide pollution created by travelling for the AALL conference, you will be helping to improve the respiratory health and lives of families in Africa.
 If you are not attending the conference, consider offsetting your vacation travel or your general footprint.

 “In a country where 93 percent of people cook food over toxic fires, an unexpected invention is saving both the lives of locals and the planet at large: a cook stove.
 By making cook stoves affordable to Ugandans, this project is reducing carbon emissions by 58 percent per household.
 And just as important, it’s saving the lives of Ugandans and their families by lowering the absurd number of deaths from noxious smoke.”
 Learn more at the Cool Effect website.